No BS Czech: Dative Case

 Practice what you learn in this article for free:

-What is Dative Used For?Back to top
+What is Dative Case Used For?Back to top

 The dative case in Czech helps us indicate the person or thing affected by an action.